dudgns0908/Conformer/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![Framework](https://img.shields.io/badge/Framework-PyTorch-red.svg)](https://pytorch.org/)

+## **Working now...**

+---

-# Introduction
+## Introduction
 This is an ASR model called **Conformer** made by Google. <br />
 This paper introduces only encoder models.
 However, I implemented both encoder and decoder model using PyTorch.
 Encoder was implemented as conformer according to the paper, and decoder was implemented as 'Something'.
 (Decoder has not been decided which model to use)